Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Please click here to view the video.

-In this video, we’re going to discuss how to calculate the value of the vehicle, what’s included and not included in the value of the vehicle, how to increase the value of the vehicle, and most importantly, which insurance company to deal with in negotiating the value of the vehicle.
+How much does insurance pay for a totaled car?In this video, we’re going to discuss how to calculate the value of the vehicle, what’s included and not included in the value of the car, how to increase the value of the vehicle, and most importantly, which insurance company to deal with in negotiating the value of the car.

 The first issue we want to talk about is how you determine the value of the car.
-In determining the value of the car, the law assumes that the transaction is occurring between a willing buyer and a willing seller.
+In determining the value of the vehicle, the law assumes that the transaction is occurring between a willing buyer and a willing seller.
 If you’re on the boulevard, so to speak, and you’re negotiating the car’s value, what would the parties negotiate the value to be?

-With that understanding is how the value is determined, then the question is, how do you go out and find out what the value of your car is?
-Part of the difficulty in determining what someone would pay for the car is that car prices are so often negotiated.
+With that understanding of how the value is determined, the question is, how do you go out and find out what the value of your car is?
+Part of the difficulty in determining what someone would pay for the car is that car prices are often negotiated.
 So what you see advertised in the paper or advertised on the boulevard as you drive by or advertised on the internet isn’t always the purchase price.
 Consequently, just simply getting some purchase price offers for cars out there isn’t always the best way to find out your car’s value.

-While you get to add tax, title, and license to the car’s value, you don’t get to add sentimental value.
-Unfortunately, the fact that that was your first car or your favorite car or was a gift to you doesn’t come into the equation.
+While you add tax, title, and license to the car’s value, you don’t get to add sentimental value.
+Unfortunately, the fact that that was your first car or your favorite car, or was a gift to you doesn’t come into the equation.
 Because the car value is based on what a willing buyer and a willing seller would be selling the vehicle for, and it’s unfortunate, but that is the law.

-While the question, “how much does an insurance company pay for a totaled car?” seems straightforward, there are lots of variables about that.
-If you’ve been involved in a car accident and you have insurance claims for loss of use of car, loss of value of car in personal injury, I hope you’ll consider calling our law firm.
+While the question, “How much does an insurance company pay for a totaled car?” seems straightforward, there are lots of variables about that.
+If you’ve been involved in a car accident and have insurance claims for loss of use of a car or loss of value of the vehicle in personal injury, I hope you’ll consider calling our law firm.
 My name again is Matt Eason.
-The law firm is Eason & Tambornini.
-Our address is 1234 H Street, Sacramento, CA. 95814 and my phone number is (916) 438-1819.